Chirag-ahir/SFC-Preparation/README.md

 Which objects we can transfer using mass transfer tool?<br>
 Use the Mass Transfer tool to transfer multiple accounts, leads, service contracts, and custom objects from one user to another.

+How many days after data will be deleted from recyclebin of SFC?<br>
+15 Days

 ==============================================SFMC==============================================<br>

 What are different email terminologies used in SFMC:<br>